samueljmorris/rdfDrumRobot/README.md

 **Project by:** Samuel Morris, Henley Garcia, Guillermo Garrido, Carmen Morado

-**What it does:** The can be played with by inputing various values into the Arduino IDE
+**What it does:** The Drumbot can be played with by inputing various values into the Arduino IDE

 **How we built it:** Using an Arduino Uno and a robust circuit, we were able to develop a drum set that can be played with by inputing various values into the Arduino IDE.
 The program is written in C++.
 The drum sticks are moved using multiple actuators